 More on each below.

 The purpose of the preliminary round is to narrow down the pool of competitors to the Top 12.
 Judges are recent MIT Alumni and possibly, current graduate students.

 If you have a conflict with your assigned block, we will try our best to reschedule you, but there is no guarantee we can accommodate every request to reschedule.
 Competitors will be notified of their assigned block via email; this email will also contain instructions for whom to contact in case of conflict.
 (If you have time constraints, please let the organizers know ahead of time, and we can try to work around your schedule.)

 The Top 12 will be notified will be notified within 12 hours of the last preliminary round date.
 If you are in the Top 12, you will know that you are in the Top 12, but not what ranking.
 All competitors in the Top 12 are expected to attend the Final Round, but NOTE THAT only those ending up in the Top 10 will actually be competing in the Final Round.

-The Final Round will take place on Thursday, Jan 29th from 2-4pm in the MIT Museum.
-Final Round judges are usually members of the MIT Faculty.
+The Final Round will take place on Friday, Jan 29th from 2-4pm in the MIT Museum.
+Final Round judges are usually members of the MIT Faculty and Teaching Staff.

 Since finalists are selected based on the performance of their preliminary round speech, the judges are expecting finalists to use the "same" speech in the final round.
 By "same" speech, we certainly do not mean that the two speeches must be exactly identical word for word - we encourage you to improve the speech between rounds and to speak extemporaneously from an outline (so that for example the words you use, your delivery and even the storyboard may vary).
 However, a finalist that passes the preliminary round with one speech, and then competes with an entirely different speech (as determined by the judges and organizers) may be disqualified.